 Will it be missing social time with friends?
 Can she plan a weekly outdoor social time, with creative ideas for winter fun?

-For your young adult child, will it be the infringement on freedoms?
+For your young adult child, will it be an infringement on freedoms?
 Could you and he sit down and plan for how he can keep house rules but still have appropriate adult freedoms?

 It seems simple but this simple act of coping ahead can avert increased frustrations and resentments through the winter months.